magicjascha/url_shortener/README.md

 ### Error Handling

 For server errors there will be shown a custom error page to the user.
-One anticipated error, cause by scaling up massively or the admin is that the available address-space becomes too small.
-It got it's own custom error-class, so it can be recognized easily.
+One anticipated error, caused by scaling up massively or the admin setting a too low value for the token length is that the available address-space becomes too small.
+It got its own custom error-class, so it can be recognized easily.

 For "errors" caused by the user input, which will be more common, there is a redirect to or render of the new-view with a (flash)message indicating the failure, so that the user can generate another short-url.
 However there is an additional INFO-logging for requested non-existant short_urls, as this is something you might want to know about if it becomes unusual often.